 Mold Remediation and Cleanup

-DocAir founder and President, Barry Westbrook, is a Professional Engineer and Certified Industrial Hygienist with over 28 years’ experience as an environmental scientist.
+DocAir founder and President, Barry Westbrook, is a Professional Engineer and an Industrial Hygienist with over 28 years’ experience as an environmental scientist.
 He heads up a team of diagnosticians and remedial technicians committed to treating you just the way we would want to be treated – honestly, fairly, and with no smoke and mirrors.

 You want mold to go away and never return.
 Unfortunately, your best interests and the interests of the mold remediation industry are not aligned.
 The remediation industry benefits from mold hype and hysteria.
 You benefit by eliminating the conditions that promote mold growth.

 Of course, we want to minimize the amount of mold spores in the breathing air, regardless of the mold type.
 Testing obvious mold residues to determine the species does nothing to resolve the problem.
 Do you really need to know whether the mold is Penicillium, Aspergillus, or Cladosporium?
 Does the color of the mold matter?
 Mold testing laboratories want you to believe that extensive testing is essential, but in most cases, testing does not affect the diagnosis or the treatment.
 DocAir promotes practical, science-based solutions that serve our customers’ best interests and eliminates unnecessary costs.

 Mold is a leading cause of poor indoor air quality.
 Mold spores are potential allergens, meaning that they can trigger allergic responses much like animal dander or pollen.
 In addition, some types of mold produce toxins that can be harmful to humans.